 experience a mother’s love if my children are adopted?”
 Ouch.
 The little looks.
 The awkward moments.
 “So when are you all going to pop out a little one?” a friend asked me like it was effortless job.
 “Oh….we are just enjoying being married and we are going to wait until we are settled” we would generically reply holding back the burning tears.
 After spending much time with my sister- in- laws who all had several children, I became resentful and it became extremely difficult to endure the hours and hours of baby talk.
 It made me feel worse that I even felt resentment!
 I was happy for all of my friends and family who had children, but I was still in the very early stages of grief.
 I didn’t know how to cope with this deeply personal and private situation.
 Once again I found myself stretched out crying to God for mercy and grace.
 I kept the faith.
 I prayed and hoped it wouldn’t be much longer until God answered my plea.
 Through this difficulty God was preparing me for the path he had chosen for me – a great, high calling!
+We welcome you to leave comments!
+Due to the sensitive nature of this website please do not disclose any identifying information about Kevin or Anna (e.g. last name, places of residence, and employment or school history).
+Thank you

 No comments: